Marvykalu/udacity-security-analyst-nanodegree/analyzing-security-threats/README.md

 ### Task 2: XSS - Cross-Site Scripting

 The second vulnerability I want to exploit is after I’ve logged into the site.
 I want to exploit an XSS vulnerability in the search bar, attempting an arbitrary command that will render an alert with the value “Hacked”.

+See [vulnerability assessment](https://github.com/Marvykalu/udacity-security-analyst-nanodegree/blob/main/analyzing-security-threats/vulnerability-assessment.pdf) for my findings.

+## Section 3: Risk Analysis

+I identified the risks in the web application, and applied score to each risks, as well as the rationale.
+See [risk-analysis-report](https://github.com/Marvykalu/udacity-security-analyst-nanodegree/blob/main/analyzing-security-threats/risk-analysis.pdf) for output.

+Ranking show where Udajuicer’s resources should be allocated first as opposed to trying to tackle everything at once.

+## Section 4: Mitigation Plan

+I’ve broken down all the risks and in what order Udajuicer should mitigate them.
+I will build out the mitigation plan and get Udajuicer back up and running!
+See [mitigation plan](https://github.com/Marvykalu/udacity-security-analyst-nanodegree/blob/main/analyzing-security-threats/mitigation-plan.pdf) for output.

+### Task 1: Secure Architecture

+Utilizing draw.io I designed a far more secure architecture for Manu to implement in getting the Juice Shop back up and running.

+## Task 2: Mystery Attack Mitigation

+I will tackle Manu's most pressing issue and implement a solution to mitigate the attack on website and prevent further attacks of this type.

+Task 3: SQL Injection Mitigation

+Here I described how to implement mitigation plan for injection attacks.

+Task 4: XSS Mitigation

+The last issue I fixed is XSS attack.
+I described mitigations ad how to implement it to avoid future attacks of this type.